 - Marin County Civic Center by Frank Lloyd Wright, San Rafael

-- The Donnell Garden by Thomas Church & House by Austin Pierpont, Sonoma
+- The Donnell Garden (‘El Novillero’) by Thomas Church, Sonoma

 In our final survey of the Californian landscape we will explore spaces natural and spaces architectural, spaces civic and spaces domestic.

-We begin with Frank Lloyd Wright monumental Marin County Civic Center, completed 1962-69 after the architect’s death.
+We first drive north to San Rafael to visit Frank Lloyd Wright’s monumental Marin County Civic Center, completed 1962-69 after the architect’s death.
 Always determined to integrate architecture and landscape, Wright designed a building emphasising the expansive valleys of California, crowned with domes echoing the surrounding mountain peaks.
-Geometric rhythms, elaborately patterned grille work and material textures alluding to natural materials are all typically of Frank Lloyd Wright’s oeuvre.
+Geometric rhythms, elaborately patterned grille work and material textures alluding to natural materials are all typical of Frank Lloyd Wright’s oeuvre.
 The gold domes hint at a taste for the exotic and oriental that was a persistent undercurrent in his architecture.
 Wright’s use of pattern, colour and geometry makes for an exotic and strangely futuristic building; a striking evocation of California’s embrace of nature, craft and high technology.
 Housing numerous civic services – county administrative, financial and community services departments, human resources, a library and art gallery – the commission also allowed Wright to pursue his goal of an architecture supporting integrated social activities.

-Following lunch in downtown Sonoma, we visit the Donnell Garden designed by Thomas Church and arguably his best-known creation.
+Our day ends with a very special visit to the Donnell Garden designed by Thomas Church and arguably his best-known creation.
 Thomas Church (1902-1976) was a defining force in the development of the ‘California Style’ of landscape design.
 Widely published, he began practicing when the neoclassic movement was still the style of choice.
 Thomas’ education at University of California, Berkeley and Harvard School of Design, along with his travels to Europe, instilled in him a sense of classical form.
 Church is known, however, as one who opened the door to the modern movement in landscape architecture with what came to be known as the ‘California Style’ in the more than 2,000 domestic and public projects he designed.
 This style in particular features the use of asymmetrical plans, raised planting beds, sitting walls and timber decks.